Noisy quantum gyroscope: Discussion and conclusions

 \section{Discussion and conclusions}

 Our scheme is independent of the form of the spectral density.
-Although only the Ohmic spectral density is considered, our scheme can be generalized to other spectra.
-Given the rich way in controlling the spectral density in the setting of the technique of quantum reservoir engineering \cite{PhysRevLett.97.016802,PhysRevA.97.052321,Forn-Diaz2017,RevModPhys.86.361,PhysRevA.78.010101}, we deem that our scheme is realizable in the state-of-the-art quantum-optical experiments.
+Although only the Ohmic form is considered, our scheme can be generalized to other spectra.
+Given the rich way in controlling the spectral density in the setting of quantum reservoir engineering \cite{ER1,Kienzler53}, we deem that our scheme is realizable in state-of-the-art quantum-optical experiments.
+The Ohmic-family spectral densities for the electromagnetic noise are well cotrolled in circuit QED systems \cite{PhysRevLett.97.016802,Forn-Diaz2017,RevModPhys.86.361}.
 Actually, the non-Markovian effect has been observed in the linear optical systems \cite{naturephysics1,sciencereport1}.
 The bound state and its dynamical effect have been observed in circuit QED \cite{nat.phys.1} and ultracold atom \cite{nature5} systems.
-These experimental advances provide a support for the feasibility of our scheme.
+A squeezing parameter $r\simeq 2.5$, which corresponds to $N\simeq73$, has been realized \cite{Macklin307}.
+Inspired by these experimental achievement in circuit QED system, we can design a realizable microwave Sagnac interferometer to test our result.
+We prepare two quantized optical fields propagating in opposite directions in a 1D transmission line, which is coupled via a capacitance or inductance to another wide-band transmission line acting as a structured environment \cite{nat.phys.1}.
+The squeezed state of the two fields can be generated by the Josephson traveling-wave parametric amplifier \cite{Macklin307}.
+When the fields reencounter after several rounds of rotation, a phase difference depending on the measured angular velocity is accumulated.
+The structured environments, on one hand, exert a strong non-Markovian effect on the dynamics of the fields, on the other hand, protect the scheme from the photon loss according to our mechanism.

-In summary, we have proposed a QOG scheme by using two quantized fields as quantum probe, which achieves a super-HL sensitivity in measuring the angular velocity.
+In summary, we have proposed a quantum gyroscope scheme by using two quantized fields as quantum probe, which achieves a super-HL sensitivity in measuring the angular velocity.
 However, the photon dissipation under the conventional Born-Markovian approximation forces this sensitivity even being worse than the classical SNL.
 To overcome this problem, we have presented a mechanism to retrieve the ideal sensitivity by relaxing this approximation.
 It is found that the ideal sensitivity is asymptotically recoverable when each optical field forms a bound state with its environment, which can be realized by the technique of quantum reservoir engineering.
-Exhibiting the optimal working condition of QOG, our mechanism breaks through the constraint of the no-go theorem of noisy quantum metrology and supplies a guideline in developing high-precision rotation sensing for next-generation inertial navigation systems.
+Exhibiting the optimal working condition of quantum gyroscope, our mechanism breaks through the constraint of the no-go theorem of noisy quantum metrology and supplies a guideline in developing high-precision rotation sensing for next-generation inertial navigation systems.